-Fixing ssh folder file permissions
+Fixing permissions of files in ssh folder

 I recently got an error on my work machine when copying ssh keys from Windows into WSL Linux.
 The error stated that the permissions were to open for my private key.